 The macro-environment refers to the broader condition of an economy as opposed to specific markets.
 The macro-environment can be affected by GDP, fiscal policy, monetary policy, inflation, employment rates, and consumer spending.
 The state of the macro environment affects business decisions on things such as spending, borrowing, and investing.
 To what degree is a business vulnerable to macro-economic factors?
 It depends on the extent to which a company is dependent on the health of the economy and external factors for its success.
 If a company is relying more on the economic health of the country, then it will be more vulnerable to macroeconomic changes.
-Banks, financial institutions, and credit card companies are a very good examples of such businesses that are heavily reliant on the macro-economic factors.24 by creating a list of trends that would have positive and negative impacts on the business.
+Banks, financial institutions, and credit card companies are a very good examples of such businesses that are heavily reliant on the macro-economic factors.

+The macro-environment analysis involves brainstorming and a lot of research to initiate the process.
+It starts by creating a list of trends that would have positive and negative impacts on the business.
 The macro-environment can be analyzed by using the PEST, PESTLE or PESTEL analysis method (refer to Figure 2.3).
 This acronym represents external factors that affect the business including Political, Economic, Sociocultural, Technological, Environmental, and Legal (PESTEL).
 The business has little influence over the macro-environment, for example, if government enacts mandatory regulations on waste management, businesses must comply with these regulations to remain open.
 As consumers and employees, we see some of these laws and regulations in operation regarding safety conditions on products, foods, buildings, etc. Consumer trends and technological innovations also impact company operations.
 For example, consumers put pressure on fast food restaurants to offer healthier choices.
 Another example of external factors affecting business is when one company adopts new technology to serve customers faster and more conveniently, businesses must adapt in order to remain competitive.
 You will learn more about how managers analyze the business environments when you review the chapter on management.